eProsima/Fast-DDS/test/performance/throughput/README.md

 This utility can be enabled by using the CMake option `PERFORMANCE_TESTS`.
-Following the Fast DDS [*Installation from sources* guide](https://fast-dds.docs.eprosima.com/en/latest/installation/sources/sources_linux.html), Fast-DDS and this utility can be compiled executing the next command.
+Following the Fast DDS [*Installation from sources* guide](https://fast-dds.docs.eprosima.com/en/latest/installation/sources/sources_linux.html), Fast DDS and this utility can be compiled executing the next command.

 ```
 colcon build --cmake-args -DPERFORMANCE_TESTS=ON